neolithic furniture

 neolithic furnitureThough human beings are without a doubt the most impressive architects in the animal kingdom, we are not the only ones; the desire and ability to create and maintain shelters is found across a diverse range of species, from the humble ant to the soaring eagle.
 Our aptitude for creating furniture, however, is completely unique and extraordinary.
 When our prehistoric ancestors began to intentionally design and build lasting furnishings for their dwellings, they caused a subtle yet momentous shift in our thinking: As a species, we went from simply living in the environment around us to actively creating a modified environment of our own.
 Our homes also started to take on a symbolic, rather than strictly practical, value; like our clothing and personal decorations, they could say something about who we are as individuals.

-While it is believed that human beings may have been making rudimentary furniture as long ago as 12,000 B.C. (coinciding with the development of the first permanent settlements in the Levant), our only evidence of this very early activity remains in the form of stone carvings, such as the Seated Woman of Çatalhöyük.
-This carving, which depicts a neolithic ‘mother goddess’ figure seated on a throne, indicates that chairs must have been in common use in the region by 6000 BC.
 Outside of a few similar such artistic relics, however, we know next to nothing about very early furniture owing to the impermanent nature of its construction.
 The untreated wood, straw, leather, reeds, and other organic materials used to make the first furniture have long since returned to the soil from whence they came.
 We must therefore look away from ancient Mesopotamia, Egypt, and Greece: The earliest surviving examples of furniture can be found right here in the UK at the ancient Scottish settlement of Skara Brae in Orkney.

 Conquering A Wild Land: The Unlikely Triumphs of Orkney’s First Settlers

 The Scottish people have an enduring reputation as being some of the finest craftsmen on Earth, and the neolithic furniture at Skara Brae shows that this prestige has deep roots indeed.
-Faced with a formidable climate and a land that had already been stripped of its sparse tree-cover, the ancient Scots proved nonetheless to be capable of thoughtful and intricate artisanship.
+Faced with a formidable climate and a land that had already been stripped of its sparse tree cover, the ancient Scots proved nonetheless to be capable of thoughtful and intricate artisanship.
 Inhabited for around 600 years (roughly between 3200 B.C. and 2200 B.C.), the eight dwellings unearthed by a particularly vicious storm at Skara Brae—then known as Skerrabra—in the mid-1800s contain an astonishing array of stone furnishings and other hand-crafted items.

 Thanks, both to the durability of stone and the wind-blown sand that encased the settlement for an astonishing 4000 years, archaeologists were able to enter the dwelling in much the same state as its original inhabitants left it.
 Arranged carefully throughout the stone and earth dwellings they found dressers (used as we would use them today, to store valuables and other items), tables replete with water vases, storage shelves and cupboards, limpet tanks, and beds on which the inhabitants placed mattresses of straw and heather.
-Though these artifacts look relatively plain to an untrained eye when we consider the obstacles standing in the way of their construction, their true sophistication soon becomes evident.
+Though these artefacts look relatively plain to an untrained eye when we consider the obstacles standing in the way of their construction, their true sophistication soon becomes evident.

 Skara BraeThe transition from a nomadic lifestyle of hunting and gathering to a settled, pastoral society following the end of the last Ice Age (around 10,500 B.C.) was relatively swift and prosperous throughout much of southern Europe, but for the residents of Orkney, making the switch was anything but easy.
-Not only was Scotland facing a severe wood shortage due to the elimination of forests for farming, building, and constructing furniture, the small size of the island of Skara Brae limited its available resources even further.
+Not only was Scotland facing a severe wood shortage due to the elimination of forests for farming, building, and constructing furniture, but the small size of the island of Skara Brae limited its available resources even further.
 The residents of the village therefore had to import almost everything from the mainland, including the herds of animals and grains needed to begin farming at all.
-Making matters even worse, the land was extremely rugged and rocky, continually being pelted by icy rains and harsh, salty sea-spray.
+Making matters even worse, the land was extremely rugged and rocky, continually being pelted by icy rains and harsh, salty sea spray.
 Absolutely nothing that the villagers tried to cultivate actually grew on the barren land except for barley.

 At this time during Scottish history, trade routes were few and far between and tools were still rudimentary—meaning that these enterprising early Scots had to craft their homes, furniture, household items, clothing, and other day-to-day implements entirely from stone and animal bone, sinew, and hide.
 So desperate were these ancient villagers for wood that there is evidence they found, traded, and used driftwood that had floated across the Atlantic from North America.
 Indeed, it seems that Orkney had only one saving grace where the potential for habitation was concerned: It’s unusually rich in sandstone, a kind of soft stone formed from compressed sand particles.
 So pliant is sandstone that the ancient Scots could carve it using tools made from whale rib bones or oxen shoulder blades (often hewn and polished with volcanic pumice that washed ashore from Iceland); it was in this manner that most of the furniture at Skara Brae was carved.